Kodak: Still film

+Traditional and digital printing

 Kodak produces commercial inkjet printers, electrophotographic printing equipment, and related consumables and services.
 At present, Kodak sells the Prosper, Nexfinity, and Uteco lines of commercial printers, and the Prosper and Versamark imprinting systems.
 Kodak designs and manufactures products for flexography printing through its Flexcel brand.
 The company has also sold a line of computer to plate (CTP) devices since 1995.

-The company currently has partnerships with touch-panel producers for functional printing, including ones with UniPixel announced on April 16, 2013, and Kingsbury Corp. launched on June 27, 2013.
+The company currently has partnerships with touch-panel producers for functional printing, including ones with UniPixel, announced on April 16, 2013, and Kingsbury Corp., launched on June 27, 2013.

 In 1997, Heidelberg Printing Machines AG and Eastman Kodak Co. created Nexpress Solutions LLC, a joint venture to develop a digital color printing press for the high-end market segment.
 Heidelberg acquired Eastman Kodak Co.'s Office Imaging black and white digital printing activities in 1999.
 In March 2004, Heidelberg transferred its Digital Print division to Kodak under mutual agreement.